• Skip to main content

 Family Events

 SPREE led and participated in 14 community family events this year, seeing over 1,000 community members of all ages.
-These events were free, and all encouraged families to get outside and create connections with nature, whether it be through arts and crafts projects, learning about native animals in their habitats, fishing at a local pond, doing service projects in a park.
+These events were free, and all encouraged families to get outside and create connections with nature, whether it be through arts and crafts projects, learning about native animals in their habitats, fishing at a local pond, or doing service projects in a park.

 Learn more about our successful Family Fishing Day